jian-feng/amq7-training/worksheet3/README.md

 The live will resume its responsibilities and clients will carry on

 ### Creating a Shared Nothing Pair (replicated)

+> **A Note on shared nothing high availability**
+> Shared nothing HA is only supported in a single local data center preferably on the same network subnet.
+Shared nothing HA is very sensitive to network latency and consistency therefore shared nothing HA configurations where the master is in one data center and the slave is in another are specifically not supported.

 -   create a live broker